chamishkadilina/Smart-Plastic-Bottle-Redemption-System/README.md

     RotateServoMotorToAcceptBox-->UpdateUserPointsInDatabase;
     UpdateUserPointsInDatabase-->DisplayUserPointsOnWebsite;
 ```
-### Contributing
-Contributions are welcome!
-If you find any issues or want to add new features, feel free to fork the repository and submit a pull request.
 ### License
 This project is licensed under the MIT License.
 See the [LICENSE]() file for details.

 ### Acknowledgements
    * Special thanks to our project team members.
      * CT/2020/027 - J.A.C.D.Kumara